jexnator/starter-academic/content/post/WeeklyBlog/index.md

 <p align="justify">

 ### @School
 On Monday we had our first school day @FFHS.
-The school is located in the "Welle 7" at the central station of Bern.
+The school is located in the "Welle 7" building at the central station of Bern.
 The various modules take place every two weeks.<br>

 In a first session we had the modules:<br>
 ● Project Management<br>